wheelerjoshua/zillow_regression_project/README.md

 # About this Project
-To be updated as progress is achieved.

 ## Project Goals
-The goal of this project is to identify drivers of churn for the benefit of creating a solution to reduce the rate of churn among customers.
+The goal of this project is to assess features of real estate to predict tax value.

 ## Project Description
-With an unsteady and increasingly competitive market, it is cheaper to retain current customers than to establish new ones.
-We will observe various details of customer contracts and discover what may be driving them to churn and will use the information to create a model to predict future customer churn and a recommendation in reducing rate of churn.
+With low interest rates and a strong buyer's market, it is increasingly important to identify valuable real estate investment opportunities.
+We will observe various details of properties within a few counties of California and will use the information to create a model to estimate the tax value and provide a recommendation in improving model predictions.

 ## Initial Questions